Al Kharrara

-Al Kharrara (الخرارة; also spelled Al Harrarah) is a village in Qatar, located in the municipality of Al Wakrah.
+Al Kharrara (الخرارة; also spelled Al Harrarah) is a village in Qatar, in the municipality of Al Wakrah.
 The closest sizable city is Mesaieed, located to the east.
 It is a desert area, characterized by high aridity and the presence of grazing animals such as dromedary camels, goats and sheep.

 Etymology

-The village's name comes from the Arabic "khar", which roughly means "the sound of running water".
-As the area consists of varying elevations and several hills, the process of surface runoff is very noticeable during the wet months.
+The village's name comes from the Arabic word khar, which roughly means "the sound of running water".
+As the area consists of varying elevations and several hills, the process of surface runoff is highly noticeable during the wet months.

 Geography

+Common vegetation found in Al Kharrara include Zilla spinosa, Polycarpaea repens, Pteranthus dichotomus, Taverniera aegyptiaca, and Cullen plicatum.

 Al Kharrara is situated in south-central Qatar.
 The villages of Al Aamriya and Umm Hawta in Al Rayyan Municipality are nearby to the west.
+It forms part of the southern desert region, which occupies 34.7% of Qatar's total area.
+Of the four sub-regions of the southern desert, Al Kharrara is a part of the southern zone of the Miocene-Tiwar sub-area.

+The area around Al Kharrarah is part of a region characterized by Miocene-era formations that are distinct from the surrounding older rock types.
+These formations formed in a more recent geological period and in a different marine and continental environment compared to the surrounding areas.
+In terms of terrain, Al Kharrarah is part of a region characterized by a mix of rocky plains (hamada), hills and sand dunes.
+Elevations exceed 60 m in some areas.

 History

-According to Richard H. Curtiss of the Washington Report, inscriptions dedicated to the pre-Islamic Nabataean god Manāt were found in Al Kharrara.
+Inscriptions dedicated to the pre-Islamic Nabataean goddess Manāt were found in Al Kharrara.

-In J.G.
-Lorimer's 1908 publication Gazetteer of the Persian Gulf, he refers Al Kharrara as a Bedouin outpost that lies "20 miles south of Dohah and 6 from the east coast, between Naqiyān and Jabalat-at-Tuwar".
+In J. G. Lorimer's 1908 Gazetteer of the Persian Gulf, he refers Al Kharrara as a Bedouin outpost that lies "20 miles south of Dohah and 6 from the east coast, between Naqiyān and Jabalat-at-Tuwar".
 He noted the presence of a masonry well, 27 fathoms deep, containing good water.